IRRT International Sustainable Library Development Interest Group

 Statement of Role, Purpose, and Function

 The ISLD serves as a clearinghouse of sustainable community-based library projects in developing areas of the world.
 This group mobilizes the power of ALA librarians to raise awareness of and make significant contributions to international library development.
 Librarians in developing countries can tap into resources for training and projects in their libraries.

-2014 ISLD Meeting during ALA Annual in Las Vegas, NV
+2015 ISLD Meeting during ALA Midwinter in Chicago, IL

 International Sustainable Library Development (ISLD) meeting will be held:

 Time: 9:15 AM – 11 AM